 Further work is required to help businesses and investors measure their impacts and dependencies on biodiversity, and the risks and opportunities these entail.
 Businesses should integrate biodiversity considerations across all areas of business, e.g. strategy and governance, risk management, due diligence and disclosure.
 Financial markets must be transparent, and correctly value and account for biodiversity-related impacts and risks.
 The work of the newly established Taskforce on Nature-related Financial Disclosure could help to achieve this.

 With increased government spending putting further pressure on already strained budgets, it is now as vital as ever that public expenditure is well targeted and efficient.
 Subsidising activities that undermine the integrity and resilience of ecosystems upon which future economic health depends, is a self-defeating policy.
-Prior to COVID-19, government expenditure on subsidies harmful to biodiversity was at least five times greater than total spending to protect biodiversity .
+Prior to COVID-19, government expenditure on subsidies harmful to biodiversity was at least five times greater than total spending to protect biodiversity (OECD, 2020).
 Support for fossil fuels in 77 economies (principally OECD and G20), was USD 478 billion in 2019.
-Agricultural support potentially most harmful to biodiversity was on average USD 112 billion per year for the period 2017-2019, in OECD countries alone .
+Agricultural support potentially most harmful to biodiversity14 was on average USD 112 billion per year for the period 2017-2019, in OECD countries alone (OECD, 2020).
 Such support is likely to drive further ecosystem degradation, thereby increasing the risk of future pandemics, climate-related disasters and disruption of commodity supply chains.

 The waiving or reduction of taxes, or deferral of tax payments, has been a key element of many countries’ COVID-19 responses.
 While reductions in labour taxes to support struggling businesses and maintain jobs during this crisis may be sound policy, reducing biodiversity-relevant taxes is not.
 It favours polluting companies and facilitates the erosion of biodiversity and ecosystem services upon which the economy, human health and well-being depend.
 Rather than reducing biodiversity-relevant taxes, countries should increase their application and ensure that their prices accurately reflect the cost of biodiversity loss.
 Introducing and ramping up taxes on activities that harm biodiversity would deliver dual benefits.
 Firstly, it would provide a clear economic signal to help drive the transformative changes needed to halt biodiversity loss.
 Secondly, the additional revenue could help offset increased government spending and reductions in other tax revenue (e.g. labour tax) resulting from the COVID-19 induced economic crisis.

 Revenue from biodiversity-relevant taxes and other environment-relevant taxes could be used to reduce budget deficits, or it could be re-directed towards green stimulus measures that improve the sustainability of agriculture and other land-use.
-Colombia and Costa Rica, for example, have implemented carbon taxes whose proceeds are earmarked for conservation activities, such as forest protection, reforestation, agroforestry and sustainable forest management.
+Colombia and Costa Rica, for example, have implemented carbon taxes whose proceeds are earmarked for conservation activities, such as forest protection, reforestation, agroforestry and sustainable forest management (WEF, 2020).
 While these schemes were in place prior to COVID-19, they provide pertinent examples of how governments could develop effective response packages that support livelihoods and benefit biodiversity, without increasing the fiscal burden.

 Emerging zoonoses such as COVID-19, and other health threats such as antimicrobial resistance, are linked to the interaction between humans, domesticated animals, wildlife and ecosystems.
-One Health has emerged as a holistic, interdisciplinary approach to address such complex challenges.
-While there is no universal definition, the One Health Commission defines it as “a collaborative, multi-sectoral, and trans-disciplinary approach – working at local, regional, national, and global levels – to achieve optimal health and well-being outcomes recognizing the interconnections between people, animals, plants and their shared environment” .
+One Health17 has emerged as a holistic, interdisciplinary approach to address such complex challenges.
+While there is no universal definition, the One Health Commission defines it as “a collaborative, multi-sectoral, and trans-disciplinary approach – working at local, regional, national, and global levels – to achieve optimal health and well-being outcomes recognizing the interconnections between people, animals, plants and their shared environment” (One Health Commission, 2020).
 The Manhattan Principles on One World, One Health adopted in 2004 delineate priorities for an international, interdisciplinary approach for combating threats to the health of life on Earth.
 The Food and Agriculture Organization of the United Nations (FAO), World Organisation for Animal Health (OIE) and World Health Organization (WHO) started collaborative work in 2010 to address risks at the human-animal-ecosystems interface and updated their joint 2008 tripartite guide on zoonoses and other One Health issues in 2019.

 In the face of impending debt crises, sovereign debt restructuring and debt swaps could present an opportunity to reduce a country’s debt, while also delivering on biodiversity objectives that provide domestic and global benefits.
-This could be achieved by lender countries offering lower interest rates and principal repayments in return for increasing biodiversity protection .
+This could be achieved by lender countries offering lower interest rates and principal repayments in return for increasing biodiversity protection (Zadek, 2020).
 Debt-for-nature swaps, a type of debt restructuring, have existed since the late 1980s.
 The US government’s debt-for-nature swaps cancelled approximately USD 1.8 billion owed by 21 low- and middle-income nations, and generated USD 400 million for conservation.
-Debt-for-nature swaps carried out by all other high-income nations totalled USD 1 billion of debt cancelled and generated about USD 500 million for conservation .
+Debt-for-nature swaps carried out by all other high-income nations totalled USD 1 billion of debt cancelled and generated about USD 500 million for conservation (Sommer, Restivo and Shandra, 2019).
 While debt-for-nature swaps traditionally focused on terrestrial biodiversity, the first debt-for-nature swap with a marine conservation component was launched in 2016 by the Government of the Seychelles and Paris Club creditors, supported by The Nature Conservancy.

 The post-2020 global biodiversity framework was due to be adopted in 2020 at the 15th Conference of the Parties to the Convention on Biological Diversity (CBD COP15).
 However, owing to COVID-19, the conference has been postponed to 2021.
 The framework is intended to steer action on biodiversity by the public and private sector for the next decade, and bring about the transformative changes in national goals, policies and actions needed to avert biodiversity loss.

 Countries will need to work together effectively and efficiently to establish a framework that is fit-for-purpose.
 This means having an effectively structured and operational framework containing specific, measurable and ambitious targets.
 Targets should be linked to indicators in order to track progress and enhance the effectiveness of policy interventions.
 OECD proposes that the framework has a set of headline indicators that are consistent and comparable across countries, and cover the state of biodiversity, the pressures on biodiversity and the actions needed to addresses these and underlying drivers.
-For further details see “The Post-2020 Biodiversity Framework: Targets, indicators and measurability implications at global and national level” and “OECD submission on the draft monitoring framework for the post-2020 global biodiversity framework” .
+For further details see “The Post-2020 Biodiversity Framework: Targets, indicators and measurability implications at global and national level” (OECD, 2020) and “OECD submission on the draft monitoring framework for the post-2020 global biodiversity framework” (OECD, 2020).

 Allan, B., F. Keesing and R. Ostfeld (2003), “Effect of forest fragmentation on lyme disease risk”, Conservation Biology, Vol. 17/1, pp. 267-272, http://dx.doi.org/10.1046/j.1523-1739.2003.01260.x.